Former Mexico and Real Madrid star Hugo Sanchez on carrying the hopes of the hosts in 1986

 I felt powerless.
 I couldn’t take a kick because I had cramp in both legs after playing a really tough match in 40-degree heat.
 I was one of the designated penalty-takers and it was horrible not being able to do my bit.
 The mental strength and experience of the Germans made the difference in the shootout.
 They’re better prepared for situations like that.

 It was an exhausting match.
-The Germans were physically stronger than us but we had more technical ability and we had to take a few more risks to try and open them up.
+The Germans were physically stronger than us but we had more technical ability and we had to take a few more risks to try to open them up.
 Francisco Cruz had a perfectly good goal disallowed too.
 We matched the Germans and having that goal chalked off really hurt.

 The big problem with that game was that we played in Monterrey not Mexico City, where the altitude gives us an advantage.
 That was the fault of the Mexican FA, who did the same thing in 1970, when the team had to leave the capital and play against Italy in Toluca.
 We had that advantage and we threw it away.
 It was huge error by the FA and it showed a total lack of confidence on their part.